miragejs/ember-cli-mirage/docs/v0.2.x/defining-routes.md

 export default Model;
 ```

 which sets up our database with an `authors` table.
 Now we can rewrite our route handler to use the model.
-A `schema` object is injected into each route handler as the first parameter:
+A `schema` object is injected into each route handler as the first parameter.
+Let's use it to make this route dynamic:

 ```js
 this.get('/api/authors', (schema) => {